spiral/docs/docs/en/framework/bootloaders.md

 }
 ```

 Currently, your Bootloader doesn't do anything.
-A little bit later, we will add functionality to it.
+A little bit later, we will add some functionality to it.

 ## Available methods